LeaDer-E/Facebook-Group-Post-Sharing-Automation/README.md

   * Filipino: "Gumawa ng pampublikong post...", "Sumulat ng isang bagay..."

 If you need to add support for another language, you can modify the `text_area_xpath` in the script by adding the appropriate `aria-label` for that language.
 Alternatively, you can contact me (please communicate in English or Arabic).

+---

+## License
+* This project is licensed under the MIT License.